-First and foremost, coaching is delivered in a process of conversation.
+First and foremost then, coaching is delivered in a process of conversation.
 The agenda is primarily set by the individual being coached.
 If coaching is being supported by an organization there may be mutual goal setting between employer and individual leader, but ultimately the intent is to support achievement of individually established objectives.
 Objectives may be long-term in nature (e.g., goals to be achieved over the course of a year) or may shift from session to session.

-Second, with an agenda driven by you the client, a coach is entirely committed and focused on helping define and establish stretch goals, support the work required by the client to attain those goals, and critically evaluate real and perceived barriers to success.
+Second, with an agenda driven by you the client, a coach is entirely committed and focused on

 Finally, effective coaching cannot be delivered without establishing a trust-based relationship between coach and client.
 Clients are assured of absolute confidentiality in their engagement.
 Only in this way can the client feel completely at ease and confident in exploring all aspects of the issues, opportunities and challenges they would like to work on.
 It is only in this way that the coach resource can be maximized.

-Potential reasons that an organization or an individual might engage a coach:
+Reasons that an organization or an individual might engage a coach: